UDFs

 }

-It’s also possible to collect a node’s neighbors by calling the node’s getNeighbors function. getNeighbors accept an optional config map:
+You can also collect a node’s neighbors by calling the node’s getNeighbors function.
+The getNeighbors function accepts an optional config map:

 config name type description example